For a recent analysis of the national outlook see here.

 Inflation is not a threat at the present time.
+However, speculation abounds about an increase.
 The trillions of dollars inserted into the economy by Congress and the FED has not resulted in any inflation, so far.
+However, …

 The Bureau of Labor Statistics releases the previous months estimate of CPI in the middle of the current month.